joshhilton/pyMicroeconomics/README.md

-# Market Equilibrium Analysis
+# Overview

 pyMicroeconomics is package for symbolic analysis and visualization of market equilibrium conditions with various supply and demand curve specifications.

-## Overview

-This package provides tools for:
+This is a wrapper of several packages such as Sympy and Matplotlib.
+When used interactively, it allows you to build a market equilibrium in an iterative way, starting from the demand and supply functions.

+Uses:
-- Defining different types of supply and demand curves (linear, power, exponential, quadratic)
+- Define different types of supply and demand curves (linear, power, exponential, quadratic)
-- Calculating market equilibrium points
+- Calculate market equilibrium points
-- Computing consumer and producer surplus
+- Compute consumer and producer surplus
-- Visualizing market equilibrium with interactive plots
+- Visualize market equilibrium with interactive plots

 ## Installation